iotaledger/bee-rfcs/text/0000-bee-model-crate/0000-bee-model-crate.md

 # Rationale and alternatives

-- The distinction between Transaction and Transaction Builder as well as Bundle and Bundle Builder makes the code cleaner.
+- The distinction between Transaction and Transaction Builder makes the code cleaner.
 Properties are clearly assigned to specific data objects and not mixed up.

-- The proposed crate interface is relatively intuitive.
+- The proposed crate interface seems relatively intuitive.
 Completely different alternatives did not naturally come to mind.

-- The validation logic could be done in setter functions instead of the separate validator class.

 - This kind of interface is relatively minimal and easily extended upon in a future iteration.